Frequency Tables for Pink Scan Forms

 - Mark 0 or leave blank to suppress the table.

-- Mark 1 to request a printed table with response A recorded as a 1, B as a 2, etc.
+- Mark 1 to request a printable table with response A recorded as a 1, B as a 2, etc.

-- Mark 2 to request a printed table
+- Mark 2 to request a printable table

 with response A recorded as a 5, B as a